sjoerdvz/Opencore-Aorus-Elite-AC/README.md

 this result is faster and stable system, but you need set the bios settings cerrectly otherwise it wont boot. if you want a dualboot system with windows,i have disable ACPI patching that prevent OC from injecting ACPI values

-To Enable Wifi use Heliport app easy way
+To Enable Wifi use Heliport app easy way.
 if you want wifi while installing or configuration macos on first time. you need to set your SSID and PASS in config.plist from "itlwm.kext" in Kext folder modify the file using xcode.

 Fix no network cable error for Ethetnet.